vermiculus/seanallred.com/_posts/2015-05-25-tex-terminology.markdown

 provides.

-Since the formats try to be as widely-applicable as they can, you likely have seen packages and modules in heavy use for your particular
+Since the formats try to be as widely-applicable as they can, you likely have seen specialized packages and modules in heavy use for your particular application:
-application:

 - `\input` (Plain)
 - `\usepackage` (LaTeX)